Moogsoft/node-moog/README.md

 var moogRest = moog.moogREST(options);

 ````
-When creating the Proforma you can pass a partial MoogEvent as a default, if not default values will be provided for you.
+When creating the Proforma you can pass a partial MoogEvent as a default, if not, default values will be provided for you.

 ### Submit an event